litucks/onion.torzu_emu.torzu/README.md

-# Flatpak for Yuzu Emulator
+# Flatpak for TOrzu fork of the Yuzu Emulator

-Yuzu is an experimental Nintendo Switch emulator.
-For more information, please [visit our website](https://yuzu-emu.org/).
+Torzu is an experimental Nintendo Switch emulator forked from Yuzu.
+For more information, please [visit our Git repository](y2nlvhmmk5jnsvechppxnbyzmmv3vbl7dvzn6ltwcdbpgxixp3clkgqd.onion/torzu-emu/torzu).

-To install the Flatpak version of Yuzu Emulator, please visit <https://flathub.org/apps/details/org.yuzu_emu.yuzu>.
+To install the Flatpak version of the emulator, please [visit the releases page](http://y2nlvhmmk5jnsvechppxnbyzmmv3vbl7dvzn6ltwcdbpgxixp3clkgqd.onion/torzu-emu/torzu/releases).

-For issues with basic functionality and usage, please use our [Community Forum](https://community.citra-emu.org/) or join our [Discord channel](https://discord.gg/u77vRWY).

 ## Reporting Bugs